AnupamKhosla/MoviesReactNative/privacy_ios.md

-Here is the updated Privacy Policy for your **Movies Database** app.
-I have removed all references to location/geolocation and weather APIs, and replaced the third-party section with relevant terminology for a movie app (e.g., Movie Data APIs).

-***

 # Privacy Policy

 This privacy policy applies to the **Movies Database** app (hereby referred to as "Application") for mobile devices that was created by **Anupam khosla** (hereby referred to as "Service Provider") as an Open Source service.
 This service is intended for use "AS IS".